hyperjiang/docker-go/README.md

 From 1.14.10 and 1.15.3 and later on, [grpc-gateway](https://github.com/grpc-ecosystem/grpc-gateway/) is upgraded to v2, check more details [here](https://grpc-ecosystem.github.io/grpc-gateway/docs/v2-migration.html).

-From 1.16.3 and later on, [buf](https://github.com/bufbuild/buf) is pre-installed again.
+From 1.16.3 and later on, [buf](https://github.com/bufbuild/buf) and [protoc-gen-go](https://github.com/protocolbuffers/protobuf-go) are pre-installed.

 ## unbuilt versions